-We recognize that succesful clinical trial enrollment involves the development and implementation of a well thought out and executed strategic plan.
+We recognize that successful clinical trial enrollment involves the development and implementation of a well thought out and executed strategic plan.
 During study feasiblity is a perfect time to start thinking about outreach efforts to allow for strategy, tactical, and budget development.
-Once activities are in motion they should be treacked and evaluated throughout the project and adjusted according to results.
+Once activities are in motion they should be tracked and evaluated throughout the project and adjusted according to results.

 The following is an overview of subject recruitment strategies and tools, as well as a cross section of recruitment resources available to research teams.
 We're here to help you achieve your enrollment goals!
 For more information about resources and assistance with developing recruitment and retention strategies contact JCTOSRC@med.cornell.edu.

 Subject Recruitment and the Institutional Review Board Approval

 Of note: All recruitment strategies, materials, and avenues must be approved by the IRB before they can be implemented or distributed.
 IRB guidelines on human subject recruitment can be found here.

 The type of strategy and tactics developed should vary depending on the demographics included in the study i.e. age (adult vs children), ethnicity, disease, or disorder.
 Whichever avenues your team chooses to engage, simple to understand lay language and regular maintenance is key to successful outcomes.
 Please see guide on developing a plan.

 Whether you will be recruiting from your patient base or planning extensive outreach efforts, we recommend allocating funds in your overall study budget upfront.
 Although pharmaceutical companies may include funding for recruitment and materials, the amount or strategy may not match what is needed for our immediate catchment area or patient population.
 Planning early and providing rationale to sponsors will help your team to succeed in its enrollment and retention efforts.